Ask AI

 Function: Get code of dropdown field

-This action allows you to retrieve the unique "code" associated with the currently selected option in a specific dropdown field on your application's screen.
-This is useful when you need to use a specific identifier for the selected item, rather than its display name, for tasks like database lookups, API calls, or internal logic.
+This action allows you to retrieve the unique "code" value associated with the currently selected option in a specific dropdown field on your application's page.
+This is useful for identifying the selected item programmatically, especially when the display text of the dropdown option might not be unique or suitable for backend logic.

 Input